Prescottiella

-Prescottiella is a genus of green algae in the family Desmidiaceae, containing the single species Prescottiella sudanensis.
+Prescottiella is a rare genus of green algae in the family Desmidiaceae, containing the single species Prescottiella sudanensis.
+It is named after Gerald Webber Prescott, an American phycologist.

 Originally classified as Micrasterias sudanensis in 1958, it was moved into its own genus by Carlos E. M. Bicudo in 1976, due to its asymmetric character.
-It is named after Gerald Webber Prescott, an American phycologist.
+However, both names were not validly published as no types were indicated.
+Therefore, the genus name Prescottiella and species name Prescottiella sudanensis were validated by Sanet Janse van Vuuren and Anatoliy Levanets in 2023.

 Descriptions

 Prescottiella sudanensis is a microscopic alga consisting of solitary cells.
 Cells range in size from 90 to 174 μm long and 94 to 180 μm wide, but are otherwise relatively uniform in morphology.
 Cells are flattened, deeply constricted at the middle forming an isthmus; the two halves are called semicells.
 Each semicell is divided into three lobes (two lateral, and one apical).
 Each lateral lobe ends in a pair of spines (one long and one short), and the apical lobe has two pairs of spines, one pair at each angle.
 In vertical view, the cells are fusiform.
 Each semicell has one large chloroplast filling the cell, with several pyrenoids.
 The cell nucleus is located at the center of the cell.

 Prescottiella, unlike the similar genus Micrasterias, is asymmetrical; its semicells are not identical.
 In one semicell, the spines curve away from the isthmus, while the other semicell has spines curving towards from the isthmus.
 Additionally, in the lateral lobes, the long and short spines are in opposite locations per semicell.